william-opie/ado-build-time-dashboard/readme.md

 - To compare branches:
     - Leave Branch blank (all branches)
     - Use the table + Pipeline filter + sort by duration.
+- The Branch filter supports wildcards (e.g. `release/*` to include every release branch).
 - To focus on a particular service:
     - Pipeline filter: my-service-name substring
+- If you hit an error while fetching builds, look for the inline red banner above the table for details (no more JavaScript alert popups).

+### Input validation
+- The UI now clamps the *Days* field between 1 and 365 and the *Max builds* field between 1 and 1,000 to match the backend API limits, preventing avoidable 422 errors.